Wednesday, September 28, 2011

 “No, no, my mother she will kill me…”

-I realized that my assumption had been wrong.
-The two kids had made a crude remark about us, and Hamde had leapt up in defense.
+I realized that whatever assumptions I had were wrong.
+The two guys had made a crude remark about the women in our group, and Hamde had defended us.
 And now he was apologizing and talking about his mother, while people coming in and out of the office cracked jokes about him fighting kids and getting beaten.

 “I’m so sorry, I’m not a violent person…” Here we were again, mid-conversation before I realized who he was and what he was talking about.
 I just laughed.